Skip to main content

 How Wisconsin Compares to Neighboring States

-Wisconsin is one of the more affordable states for launching a Personal Training Business, with a cost-of-living index of 94.5 (national average is 100).
-Compared to neighboring Minnesota ($24,500 median startup cost), Wisconsin offers lower costs for a Personal Training Business.
+Wisconsin is close to the national average for Personal Training Business startup costs, with a cost-of-living index of 98.5.
+Compared to neighboring Minnesota ($23,500 median startup cost), Wisconsin offers lower costs for a Personal Training Business.

 StateEst.
 CostLLC Fee